psu-epl/psu-epl.github.com/doc/equip/laser/QD-1390/index.md

     1. You've been trained by an EPL manager on *this particular* machine.
     1. You've been approved by an EPL manager to use *this particular* machine.
     1. You know where the fire extinguisher is.
-    1. All of the side panels and the hood are closed.
+    1. All of the side panels, the hood, and the back panel are closed.
     1. You and anyone else monitoring the job are wearing orange IR laser safety glasses.
     1. The chiller, air filter, and air compressor are all running.
     1. The cutting head is delivering a gentle, steady stream of air.